 Choosing a Theme

 As you saw in the default picture of what WordPress looks like out of the box, it’s a bit…. plain.
+The 2020 theme has improved things, but there’s still a myriad of other choices out there.
 Choosing a good theme is critical to how “professional” your site appears to others.

 There are thousands to choose from, both within the WordPress themes are (which are all open source) as well as from commercial providers.